 The Mint Museum Archives offers interns the chance to gain practical work experience in an environment that is meaningful, educational and fulfilling.
 Archives interns assist with collection acquisitions, accessioning, arrangement, description, digitization and outreach.
 Special projects can be accomodated on a case-by-case basis.

 The Graphic Design intern assists in the development and production of publications and exhibition graphics.
 The level of responsibility extended to the intern is based on individual skill levels.
-Those interested in an internship in this department must contact: Emily Walker, Graphic Design Manager, at 704.337.2015 or email.
+Those interested in an internship in this department must submit an application online.

 Learning & Engagement interns assist Mint teachers with art class setup and clean up.
 Individuals also help maintain databases, conduct research on exhibitions and artists, and assist in the Lewis Family Gallery.